 The most interesting thing about this is that people don’t think it works.
 When polled on which technique they thought would be most effective, people said that they would be affected by it saving the environment, but other people would be influenced by the money-saving aspect of it.
 No one thought that telling people everyone else was doing it would work.

 Of course, it did.
 In fact, it was the only thing that worked.

 Of course, there’s so much more than you can apply from psychology and behavioral economics to your business.
 Dan wants to help you hack your customers’ behaviors to make your methods more successful and your business more influential – or as he would say, everyone else is taking it, don’t you want to join?

 You’ll learn how to influence your customers’ behavior, how to get them to want to use your product, how to design a valuable and desirable product in the first place, and even how to run experiments to see how effective your behavior-change methods are.

 So what are you waiting for?
 ENROLL NOW!

-Do you enjoyed while reading the ways Entrepreneurs can hack customers behavior?
+Do you enjoy while reading the ways Entrepreneurs can hack customers’ behavior?
 I hope you did.
-Please leave your comments below to let me know how much you have enjoyed.
+Please leave your comments below to let me know how much you have enjoyed it.